Medformer: A Multi-Granularity Patching Transformer for Medical Time-Series Classification: Method

 \section{Method}

-In this section, we first describe the cross-channel multi-granularity patching mechanism for learning spatial-temporal features at different granularities.
+In this section, we first describe the cross-channel multi-granularity patching mechanism for learning spatial-temporal features in different scales.
 Next, we analyze the two-stage multi-granularity self-attention mechanism, which leverages features within the same granularity and correlations among different granularities.
 The architecture of the proposed \name is illustrated in Figure~\ref{fig:medformer_framework}.

-\define{Cross-Channel Multi-Granularity Patch Embedding} From a medical perspective, the brain or heart functions as a cohesive unit, suggesting a naive assumption that there are inherent correlations among different channels in medical time series~\cite{bazinet2023towards, sanei2013eeg,berkaya2018survey}.. \textit{Motivated by the above assumption}, we reasonably propose multi-channel patching for token embedding, which is different from existing patch embedding methods that embed patches in a channel-independent manner and fail to capture inter-channel correlations~\cite{nie2022time,zhang2022crossformer,wang2023card}.
+\define{Cross-Channel Multi-Granularity Patch Embedding} From the medical perspective, the brain or heart functions as a cohesive unit, suggesting a naive assumption that there are inherent correlations among different channels in MedTS~\cite{bazinet2023towards, sanei2013eeg,berkaya2018survey}, as each channel represents the activities of distinct brain or heart regions. \textit{Motivated by the above assumption}, we reasonably propose multi-channel patching for token embedding, which is different from existing patch embedding methods that embed patches in a channel-independent manner and fail to capture inter-channel correlations~\cite{nie2022time,zhang2022crossformer,wang2023card}.
 Figure~\ref{fig:embedding_method} provides an overview comparison of existing token embedding methods and ours.
 Additionally, existing research on EEG biomarker extraction has shown that certain features are linked to different frequency bands, such as $\alpha, \beta,$ and $\gamma$ bands~\cite{tzimourta2021machine,al2023machine}.
 This \textit{motivates} us to embed patch tokens in a multi-granularity way.
 Instead of using traditional methods like up/downsampling or handcrafted band filtering, multi-granularity patching automatically corresponds to different sampling frequencies, which can simulate different frequency bands and capture band-related features.